javadroider/AlgoDSInJava/interview/README.md

+# Interview preparation topics

-Design patterns
+- Design patterns
-Design principles
+- Design principles
-Architectural patterns
+- Architectural patterns
-Micro services
+- Micro services
-Java memory model
+- Java memory model
-Spring cache
+- Spring cache
-Features introduced in Java 8, 9, 10, 11, 12
+- Features introduced in Java 8, 9, 10, 11, 12
-Bitwise operations
+- Bitwise operations
-SQL famous queries
+- SQL famous queries
-Concurrency in Java
+- Concurrency in Java

+# FAQs

-Trivago
+- Design Trivago
-Stock program
+- Stock program
-how to add big numbers
+- how to add big numbers

+# Java FAQs

 What Are The Different Types Of Memory Used By Jvm ?
 What Are Various Types Of Class Loaders Used By Jvm